leo/names/README.md

 npm install --save names
 ```

 Now you have two choices to interact with the package.
-Since it's based on the concept of [promises](https://developer.mozilla.org/de/docs/Web/JavaScript/Reference/Global_Objects/Promise), you can either use async/await (it hasn't yet landed in node, so you'll have to use a transpiler)...
+Since it's based on the concept of [promises](https://developer.mozilla.org/de/docs/Web/JavaScript/Reference/Global_Objects/Promise), you can either use async/await (it hasn't yet landed in node, so you'll have to [transpile](https://gist.github.com/rauchg/8199de60db48026a6670620a1c33b700) the code)...

 ```js
 import names from 'names'